 The C4 Pro is a flip-up helmet (important noise-wise) constructed of machine-laid, precise cuts of fibreglass and injected resin, compressed at high pressure in a heated mould.

-This ensures low strength to weight ratio and still performs reasonably well in impact tests.
+This ensures a low strength-to-weight ratio and performs reasonably well in impact tests.

 It ships with decent inbuilt speakers, mic and antenna already installed – this is a big plus.

 A premium, anti-fog Pinlock visor insert and a drop-down sun visor are included to round it off.

 It has a removable, washable, Coolmax lining and integrated grooves for glasses (a nice touch if you need your specs for riding).

 Noise Reduction Features

-Flip-up helmets have some interesting properties when it comes to noise (more on this below in the buyer’s guide.)
+Flip-up helmets have some interesting properties regarding noise (more on this below in the buyer’s guide.)